Pelosi walks tightrope in stimulus talks amid pressures of election, economy

 It’s an argument Republicans have been making for months.
 Rep. Tom Reed, the GOP leader of the Problem Solvers Caucus, which released a bipartisan roadmap for a deal several weeks ago, accused Pelosi and Senate Minority Leader Charles E. Schumer (D-N.Y.) of putting political prospects before positive outcomes.

-“They’re adamant about not giving the president a win this close to the election because they’re so close to the brass rings of power, be it the White House or the Senate, and they’re willing to make the American people suffered all the way to February… and that’s appalling,” the New York Republican said.
+“They’re adamant about not giving the president a win this close to the election because they’re so close to the brass rings of power, be it the White House or the Senate, and they’re willing to make the American people suffer all the way to February… and that’s appalling,” the New York Republican said.
 “Take the deal, take yes for an answer.”

 For Pelosi, there is little upside politically to making a deal she doesn’t want before Election Day.
 Currently, Republicans are bearing the brunt of voter wrath about Trump’s pandemic response, with House Republicans expected to lose seats in November, according to most political handicappers.
 Even Pelosi’s most vulnerable House Democrats are doing far better than many imagined they could in the polls, with some pulling in record fundraising hauls.